Nonsplit conics in the reduction of an arithmetic curve: The bound

 Moreover, if $|\Omega_T^\ast(F)| = \gen(F/K) + 1 $, then $\Omega_T^\ast(F)=\Omega_T^\circ(F)$ and $T$ is not totally ramified in the residue field extension $\kappa_v/K$ for any $v\in\Omega(F)$ with $K\subseteq\mc{O}_v$. \end{thm} \begin{proof} As $\gen(\kappa_v/k)\geq 1$ for any $v\in\Omega_T^\ast(F)\setminus\Omega_T^{\circ}(F)$, the first inequality in \eqref{IE:statement} is obvious.
 To prove the other parts, we first reduce to the case where $F$ is the function field of a geometrically integral smooth projective curve over $K$.

-By \Cref{L:reduct-to-smooth}, there exists a finite purely inseparable extension $K'/K$ and an algebraic function field $F'/K'$ containing $F$ with $F'=K'F$ and such that $F'$ is the function field of a geometrically connected smooth projective curve $C$ over $K'$.
+By \Cref{L:reduct-to-smooth}, there exists a finite purely inseparable extension $K'/K$ and a function field in one variable $F'/K'$ containing $F$ with $F'=K'F$ and such that $F'$ is the function field of a geometrically connected smooth projective curve $C$ over $K'$.
 Then $C$ is geometrically integral and $\gen(F'/K')=\gen(C/K')$, by \Cref{P:Deu-gen}.
 We shall see that it is sufficient to prove the statement for the situation where $K'=K$ (which is certainly already the case when $\car(K)=0$).

 Since $K'/K$ is a finite purely inseparable extension, there exists a unique discrete valuation ring $T'$ of $K'$ with $T=T'\cap K$.
 Since the residue field $k$ of $T$ is perfect and the extension $K'/K$ is purely inseparable, $k$ is also the residue field of $T'$.
 By \cite[Chapter IV, \S 38, Theorem 3]{Deu}, we have $\gen(F'/K')\leq \gen(F/K)$.